Red Hood and the Outlaws: Vol. 2

 In issue #20, Artemis and Jason grow suspicious of Bizarro's recent activities and they plan to find out.
 Bizarro follows a thug into a room full of henchmen and he uses gas to knock them out.
 He plans to kill them but stops just in time.
 Jason (having followed Bizarro by using his cloaking suit) congratulates Bizarro for not crossing the line.
 Artemis goes into Bizarro's room and discovers the synthetic kryptonite lab just as Bizarro catches her.
 Bizarro admits his addiction and his fear of losing his intelligence and begs Artemis to help him.
 Feeling pity, Artemis has a heart-to-heart discussion and they destroy the synthetic kryptonite containers.
-Jason is infiltrating The Penguin's headquarters, but the Penguin finds out.
-Before The Penguin can capture Jason, there's a blackout and Jason escapes.
+Jason is infiltrating Penguin's headquarters, but the Penguin finds out.
+Before The Penguin can capture Jason, there is a blackout and Jason escapes.
 It is revealed that the more Bizarro uses synthetic kryptonite, the more he hallucinates a doll of Superman, and he still has his synthetic kryptonite supply (using asthma inhalers).
 Artemis goes to Lexcorp to confront Lex Luthor.